In fact, it’s a bit like a life-size 3-dimensional jigsaw puzzle on steroids.

 Though it may seem like a daunting task, loading a moving truck like a pro doesn’t have to be so overwhelming.

 With a little common sense and some professional help, getting your items packed properly for long-distance (or short distance) transport can be relatively easy.

-Some trucks don’t have them, but peaks are the overhangs that protrude from the front of the cargo area on top of the cab.
+Peaks are the overhangs that protrude from the front of the cargo area on top of the cab.
+Some trucks don’t have them, but most do.

 They’re perfect for stowing fragile items, bulky furniture, and other difficult to load pieces like sofas, loveseats and flat-screen televisions.